Program of Study

 The academic life at Archbishop Hannan is rich, engaging, and focused on drawing out each student’s personal best.

 At Archbishop Hannan, students can expect to be challenged and stretched by their teachers in an atmosphere where every student is encouraged to try things outside of their comfort zones.
 The program of study prepares our students for success in college and professional life.
 All academic subjects are taught to a college preparatory standard.
 Students with the necessary ability and desire have the opportunity to challenge themselves with honors and AP level courses in Mathematics, English, Science, and History.
-While the curriculum is demanding, academic support at Archbishop Hannan is abundant.
-When required, extra help takes precedence over other activities.
-We strive to create a school environment conducive to successful learning.
-With an average 1:22 teacher to student ratio, our faculty is keenly aware of each student’s strengths, weaknesses, and potential.

 The Archbishop Hannan program of study emphasizes not only subject matter, but the process by which one acquires knowledge.